-Should I be concerned about mold causing damage to my home or business?
+Should you be concerned about mold causing damage to your home or business?

-Where can I learn more on the health effects of mold?
+Where can you learn more on the health effects of mold?

-Is "mold damage" covered under my insurance policy?
+Is "mold damage" covered under your insurance policy?

-What are some typical insurance company tactics for delaying or denying mold insurance claim?
+What are some typical insurance company tactics for delaying or denying mold insurance claims?

 - Our claims adjuster did not notice any mold when inspecting your property